Wagering on horse racing has been around for well over a century and remains the oldest of all betting venues.

 Simple horse racing wagers feature the traditional win, place and show (first, second and third) wagers.

-A win wager is exactly that ….betting on a horse to win the race.
+Let’s start with the “win” wager and it is exactly that … betting on a horse to win the race.

-A place wager means betting on a specific horse to finish second or better, while a show wager is betting on a particular horse to finish third or better.
+While “show” wager is betting on a horse to finish third or better.

 The minimum amount that can be wagered for any win, place or show bet is $2.